Our Staff

 Profile

-Previously, Lauren served as the Chief Operating Officer of the Suffolk County Council, Boy Scouts of America, where she began her career as an entry level executive providing support and services to the FDR Special Needs Scouting Division and the career-education program Exploring.
+Previously, Lauren served as the Chief Operating Officer of the Suffolk County Council, Boy Scouts of America, where she began her career as an entry level executive providing support and services to the Special Needs Scouting Division and the career-education program Exploring.
 During her time with the Boy Scouts, Lauren rose to the level of Chief Operating Officer supporting a team of executives and overseeing a $2.7 million yearly budget and 14,000 youth members.
 Lauren was responsible for Board Development, risk management, youth safety, staff development, budget oversight, fundraising, volunteer management, and membership growth.

 Prior to joining the Boy Scouts of America, Lauren served as a United States Peace Corps Volunteer in Niger, West Africa for 2.5 years where she worked on community health campaigns and served with Jimmy Carters Global 2000 Foundation to eradicate Guinea Worm in the country.